 Click below to be directed to the Request a Tanker Inspection form and complete all mandatory fields.
 A confirmation email from RightShip will be sent acknowledging your successful ship inspection request.
 If you do not receive confirmation, your request has not been received.Request Inspection

-Supporting the Sustainable Shipping Initiative (SSI) social responsibility agenda and based on industry best practise, the Health & Wellness Assessment considers the working and living standards provided to seafarers aboard a vessel, understanding the influence this can have on wellbeing, work performance, safety and employee retention.
+Supporting the Sustainable Shipping Initiative social responsibility agenda, the self-completion assessment recognises the influence that living and working standards have on seafarer wellbeing, work performance, safety and employee retention.

 The assessment will consider factors that are not immediately evident through a physical inspection of a vessel’s condition (including shore leave and family support) with the aim of recognising and rewarding ship owners and managers who go beyond compliance with the Maritime Labour Convention (2006).

 RightShip inspectors have been trained in its use and rollout of the assessment is currently in its trial phase.
 For more information, please contact firstname.lastname@example.org